exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 }
 ```

+#### Use Internal IP Addresses Instead of Network Aliases

+Docker network aliases work like hostnames inside a Docker network.
+Usually they can be used just like hostnames and are then resolved to IP addresses by standard DNS tools.

+Unfortunately in case of Exasol, this does _not_ work, because the proprietary DNS implementation of Exasol does not support this.
+Use IP addresses if you want to access a service running in a different container from an Exasol container instead.

+Check the method `getDockerNetworkInternalIpAddress()` in the `ExasolContainer` class to learn how to determine the Docker-network-internal IP address of a container.

+If your are looking for an example, please check the integration test `ExaLoaderBetweenTwoContainersIT`.

 ## EXAoperation Emulation

 The Exasol variant in the `docker-db` which is the basis of the Exasol test container, does not feature EXAoperation.
 That being said, there are situations where integration test requires a subset of EXAoperations functions.